-From larger arenas like the Moody Theater to smaller spots like the The Continental Club on South Congress, Austin’s list of music festivals and live music venues is endless, quirky, and diverse.
-Thanks in large part to live music television program, Austin City Limits, Austin is known as the Live Music Capital of the World.
-The show was first broadcast from the University of Texas campus from 1976 until 2011, when it moved to its new home at the W Hotel in downtown Austin.
-The show is the namesake of the Austin City Limits Festival, Austin’s second largest music festival after South by Southwest.
+From larger arenas like the Moody Theater to smaller spots such as the The Continental Club on South Congress, Austin has an endless, quirky and diverse selection of music festivals and live music venues.
+Thanks in large part to the live-music television program Austin City Limits, Austin is known as the Live Music Capital of the world.
+The show was first broadcast from the University of Texas campus in 1976, and in 2011 it moved to its new home at the W Hotel in downtown Austin.
+The show is the namesake of the Austin City Limits Festival, Austin’s second-largest music festival after South by Southwest (SXSW).

-Texas is full of fantastic museums for all interests, from the Houston Museum of Natural Science to the Dallas Museum of Art and the National Museum of the Pacific War in Fredericksburg.
-But to be immersed in the Lone Star State’s unique history, head to the Bob Bullock Museum in Austin.
-Through the exhibits spanning three floors, learn all about the people, places, and events that shaped Texas as it moved through revolution from Mexico, annexation by the U.S., immigration, Civil War, Reconstruction, and the Depression era to today.
+Texas is full of fantastic museums catering to all interests, from the Houston Museum of Natural Science to the Dallas Museum of Art and the National Museum of the Pacific War in Fredericksburg.
+But to be really immersed in the Lone Star State’s unique history, head to the Bob Bullock Museum in Austin.
+Through the exhibits spanning three floors, you can learn all about the people, places and events that shaped Texas, from revolution from Mexico, annexation by the USA, immigration, Civil War, Reconstruction and the Depression era right through to today.

 From the shores of Lady Bird Lake to the city’s highest vantage point on Mount Bonnell, Austin is full of natural beauty.
-One of Austin’s nicknames, “City of the Violet Crown,” most likely refers to the blue and purple twilight that descends on downtown before sunrise and after sunset.
-This stunning atmospheric phenomenon casts a pinkish glow on the city’s skyline, best viewed near dawn or sundown from pedestrian bridges that cross the lake.
+One of Austin’s nicknames, ‘City of the Violet Crown’, most likely refers to the blue and purple twilight that descends on downtown before sunrise and after sunset.
+This stunning atmospheric phenomenon casts a pinkish glow on the city’s skyline, best viewed near dawn or sundown from the pedestrian bridges that cross the lake.
 Austin provides plenty of opportunities to be immersed in nature.
-The Hike-and-Bike Trail around Lady Bird Lake is one of the city’s main outdoor attractions, enticing about 1.5 million visitors to the tree-lined, 10-mile (16-km) trail along the Colorado River.
-Beyond downtown, other green spaces include Shoal Creek, the Barton Creek Greenbelt, and more.
+The Hike-and-Bike Trail around Lady Bird Lake is one of the city’s main outdoor attractions, enticing about 1.5 million visitors to the tree-lined, 10-mile (16-kilometre) trail along the Colorado River.
+Beyond downtown, other green spaces include Shoal Creek and the Barton Creek Greenbelt.

 Almost endless sunshine (and all that comes with it)

 Austin is scientifically designated a humid subtropical climate, characterized by long, hot summers and short, mild winters.
-This makes for brief springs (careful not to miss the bluebonnets) and barely noticeable autumns, with minimal foliage change.
-While severe rain storms and tornadoes do strike occasionally, sunshine is abundant year round, allowing locals to enjoy swimming holes and hiking spots like the Barton Creek Greenbelt almost every single day.
+This makes for brief springs (be careful not to miss the bluebonnets) and barely noticeable autumns, with minimal foliage change.
+While severe rain storms and tornadoes do strike occasionally, sunshine is abundant all year round, allowing locals to enjoy swimming holes and hiking spots like the Barton Creek Greenbelt almost every day.

 Fun, friendly people

 Creative, inspiring, generous.
-Maybe it’s southern hospitality, maybe it’s all that sunshine they soak up year round, but Austinites, like other Texans, are known for their friendly spirit and commitment to community.
-The city’s neighborhoods each have a different character, history, and charm, but all have people who dedicate their lives to community service – like Florence Ponziano, whose Comfort House “gives kids a chance to flourish and achieve their dreams.”
+Maybe it’s southern hospitality; maybe it’s all that sunshine they soak up, but Austinites, like other Texans, are known for their friendly spirit and commitment to community.
+The city’s neighborhoods each have a different character, history and charm, but all have people who dedicate their lives to community service – like Florence Ponziano, whose Comfort House ‘gives kids a chance to flourish and achieve their dreams.’

 Perhaps it’s the inclusive nature of the locals that has drawn creatives to Austin from across the country.
-The city may be an incubator for innovative technology, but it’s also a hub for designers, photographers, florists, artists, writers, and more.
-And while there’s certainly a healthy dose of hustle, the general vibe is “community over competition,” making Austin a great place to meet fellow creatives and build the collaborative relationships that ultimately establish a niche.
-While SXSW is known for attracting entrepreneurs in technology, engineering, and science, events like Create + Cultivate, the Texas Book Festival, and the Texas Conference for Women provide reasons for creatives and aspiring leaders in all fields to visit Austin as well.
+The city may be an incubator for innovative technology, but it’s also a hub for designers, photographers, florists, artists and writers.
+And while there’s certainly a healthy dose of hustle, the general vibe is ‘community over competition,’ making Austin a great place to meet fellow creatives and build the collaborative relationships that ultimately establish a niche.
+While SXSW is known for attracting entrepreneurs in technology, engineering and science, events like Create + Cultivate, the Texas Book Festival and the Texas Conference for Women provide reasons for creatives and aspiring leaders in all fields to visit Austin as well.

-Generally speaking, Tex-Mex cuisine is a major draw to Austin, home to restaurants like the historic Matt’s El Rancho and newer favorite Mi Madre’s.
-But queso alone is a reason to visit the state capital all by itself: served as an appetizer or side dish, this melted cheese with chili pepper magic ranks high on a list of foods Austinites can’t live without.
-One downtown bar even hosts an annual “Quesoff,” in which vendors go compete in four categories: Meaty, Spicy, Veggie, and Wild Card.
-Grab some tortilla chips and eat like a local at places like Magnolia Café, Taco Deli, and Torchy’s Tacos.
+Generally speaking, Tex-Mex cuisine is a major draw to Austin, home to restaurants such as the historic Matt’s El Rancho and newer favorite Mi Madre’s.
+But queso alone is a reason to visit the state capital all by itself: served as an appetizer or side dish, this melted cheese with chili pepper ranks high on a list of foods Austinites can’t live without.
+One downtown bar even hosts an annual Quesoff, in which vendors compete in four categories: Meaty, Spicy, Veggie and Wild Card.
+Grab some tortilla chips and eat like a local at places like Magnolia Café, Taco Deli and Torchy’s Tacos.

-Another Texan favorite, Austin is teeming with some of the best barbecue joints in the state.
+Austin is teeming with some of the state’s best barbecue joints.
 Franklin Barbecue is famous for its coveted brisket, daily drawing crowds as early as dawn.
 Further outside the city, Driftwood’s Salt Lick BBQ has been serving its sweet barbecue sauce and delicious cooked meats for over 50 years, feeding three generations of hungry Austinites.
-The spot regularly attracts celebrities, including comedian Jim Gaffigan (almost as famous for his obsession with food as for his comedy).
+The spot regularly attracts celebrities, such as comedian Jim Gaffigan (almost as famous for his obsession with food as for his comedy).

 Queso and barbecue aside, the Lone Star State’s capital is also a breeding place for fitness brands and health-conscious food chains.
-Austin is home to not only blossoming fitness brands (like Outdoor Voices) but also to organic supermarkets (like Whole Foods Market).
+Austin is home to blossoming fitness brands (like Outdoor Voices) and organic supermarkets (such as Whole Foods Market).
 The city is also home to Camp Gladiator, now a national outdoor bootcamp brand with locations all over the city; check online for weekday times and locations, or try out any of the free community workouts on Saturdays.

 Architecture and interior design

 Along with classic icons like the State Capitol Building and the Main Tower on the University of Texas at Austin campus, the growing city skyline boasts beautiful new architecture, best showcased in the unique Frost Bank Tower.
-Austin is also well known for its “weird” homes, which can be toured annually.
-For interior design lovers, many of the city’s restaurants and hotels have received national recognition in publications like Vogue and Curbed.
+Austin is also well known for its weird homes, which can be toured annually.
+For interior design lovers, many of the city’s restaurants and hotels have received national recognition in publications such as Vogue and Curbed.

 Celebration of the arts

-Austin’s nightclubs regularly rank high on national lists for the best places in the U.S. to host a bachelor or bachelorette party weekend.
-For many years, the city’s mainstay scene for nightlife was the Sixth Street District, affectionately known as “Dirty Sixth” by locals.
-Now, areas like Rainey Street (just south of downtown), East Sixth (across I-35), and South Congress all provide alternatives.
-Each district is lined with pubs, bars, and live music venues and has its own charm and character.
+Austin’s nightclubs regularly rank high on national lists of the best places in the USA to host a bachelor or bachelorette party weekend.
+For many years, the city’s mainstay scene for nightlife was the Sixth Street District, affectionately known as ‘Dirty Sixth’ by locals.
+Now, areas like Rainey Street (just south of downtown), East Sixth (across I-35) and South Congress all provide alternatives.
+Each district is lined with pubs, bars and live-music venues and has its own charm and character.

-In addition to bachelor and bachelorette party weekends, Austin has become one of the go-to places in the U.S. for destination weddings, especially due to its proximity to Texas Hill Country.
-Nearby Dripping Springs is considered the “wedding capital of Texas,” while Austin’s Laguna Gloria contemporary art museum was listed in 2017’s Top 50 Wedding Venues in the country.
-The city’s strong network of local artisans and florists like Bricolage Curated Florals, recently featured in Martha Stewart Weddings, make remote wedding planning super easy.
+In addition to bachelor and bachelorette party weekends, Austin has become one of the go-to places in the USA for destination weddings, especially due to its proximity to Texas Hill Country.
+Nearby Dripping Springs is considered the wedding capital of Texas, while Austin’s Laguna Gloria contemporary art museum was listed in 2017’s Top 50 Wedding Venues in the country.
+The city’s strong network of local artisans and florists like Bricolage Curated Florals, recently featured in Martha Stewart Weddings, make remote wedding planning super-easy.

-No city makes the list for best destination weddings without a plethora of swanky hotels.
-There’s something for everyone, from historic landmarks (like the Driskill Hotel and Hotel Ella) to stylish South Congress escapes such as (Hotel Saint Cecilia and Hotel San Jose).
+And no city makes the list for best destination weddings without having a plethora of swanky hotels.
+There’s something for everyone, from historic landmarks like the Driskill Hotel and Hotel Ella to stylish South Congress escapes such as Hotel Saint Cecilia and Hotel San Jose.
 And for locals, pools at the W Hotel and South Congress Hotel offer day passes for just $20, complete with complimentary valet parking and pool towels.
 Just one more way Austinites love to soak up the sun.